abhipanda/vue2-split/README.md

 ## Important Note

-vue-split does not set CSS beyond the minimum needed to manage the width or height of the elements.
+vue2-split does not set CSS beyond the minimum needed to manage the width or height of the elements.

 ## Browser Support